catie-aq/flashT5/README.md

   <img src="assets/benchmarks/bwd-bfloat16-b16.png" width="49%" />
 </p>

-**⚠ WARNING: To get the best of both worlds, we implemented an interface to use both Flash Attention 2 and torch.compile.
+We implemented an interface to use both Flash Attention 2 and torch.compile.
 You can find a torch compilable interface to Flash Attention 2 [here](src/utils/fa2_lib/).
-During the process, we encountered a bug with PyTorch 2.2 when d_model = num_heads * head_dim which is the case for the default configuration of T5.
-In this case, the gradients are incorrectly computed witch lead to exploding gradients during training.
-The forward pass is not affected for inference, but if you ever need to train the model, either disable torch.compile or change the d_model to avoid equality.
-We are currently investigating where this bug comes from (see the [Roadmap](#roadmap)). ⚠**

 We can see a clear improvement in memory usage in our implementation for larger batch sizes (no value means OOM) :